dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 The common subscription type, subscribe, functions as a simple callback.
 It allows you to respond to events in a synchronous manner, making it suitable for most scenarios.

-Obs: If you register an event that uses async and await, it will not be possible to wait even using fireWait.
+Obs: If you register an event that uses async and await, it Won't be possible to wait even using fireWait.
 For this scenario, use subscribeAsync.

 Parameters: